cksystemsteaching/selfie/README.md

 From now on we do not explicitly decode instructions anymore but feel free to practice yourself.
 For example, the instruction `sd a0,-8(gp)` is encoded in `0xFEA1BC23`.
 Decoding it according to the S-Format reveals that the opcode of `sd` is `0x23`.
 Try to figure out what the register numbers of `a0` and `gp` are and how the offset `-8` is encoded.
 Hint: `-8` in 12-bit two's complement is `111111111000`.

 In order to validate your findings you may want to have another look at the source code in `selfie.c` which formally defines everything we describe here.
 Look for the definitions of the global variables `REG_A0` and `REG_GP`.
 The opcode of `sd` is defined by the global variable `OP_STORE`.
 Even `funct3` which we previously ignored is defined for `sd` by the global variable `F3_SD`.
 It determines the size of the stored machine word to be a double word.
 Other choices such as `F3_SW` for storing single words are possible but not relevant here.
 The code that encodes and decodes instructions in S-Format is defined by the procedures `encode_s_format` and `decode_s_format`, respectively.
 There are similar procedures for the other formats as well.
+Note that the source code of selfie mostly uses the keyword `uint64_t` instead of the keyword `int`.
+In C\* both keywords mean the same thing: unsigned integer 64-bit type!
+However, the keyword `int` actually means something different in C which may be confusing to readers who know C. So, here `int` is just like `uint64_t`.

 Let us now take a look at the `ld` instruction for loading a double word from memory into a register.
 Right before our example program exits with exit code `10000`, after the code of the `main` procedure returned, there is the following `ld` instruction: